vectorgrp/xcp-lite/README.md

 - Support more types of calibration parameters, include types for curves and maps with axis
 - Improve the meta data annotations of the A2L serializer
 - Reduce the number of heap allocations and strings in the proc-macros and in A2L generation, reduce the overall memory footprint
-- Option to run the XCP ethernet server thread as tokio tasks, create a zero lock MPSC event queue
+- Create a zero lock MPSC event queue, increase queue efficiency
 - Provide a no-std version and create a embassy example
 - Avoid the mutex lock in CalSeg::Sync when there is no pending parameter modification
 - Add support to decribe the application clock domain in rust
-- Reintegrate the XCPlite C-code changes in XCPlite V7.0.0
 - Add support for DLT and CMP

 Suggested changes to the XCP standard
 - Add GET_ID type to upload (from ECU) binary schemas (.ZIP, .desc), referenced in A2L file
-- Support variable length DTOs for serialized data types
+- Support variable length ODT entries for serialized data types
-- Support DTOs larger than segment size
+- Support segmented DTOs larger than segment size
 - Support 64 Bit addresses
+- Support more than (256-4)/(128-4) ODTs to avoid event based queue overload indication
+- Add the option to require a 1:1 association from event to daq list to simplify data structures and reduce event runtime
 - Make GET_DAQ_CLOCK obsolete (when PTP TAI time is provided), by supporting 64 Bit DAQ timestamps